 In the late 1920s, Gigli took advantage of the earliest sound films.
 "Vitaphones" were made from around 1926, initially by Warner Brothers.
 They were short films which showcased a particular artist.
 Both Gigli and Giovanni Martinelli starred in several operatic shorts.

 World War II restricted Gigli’s artistic achievements somewhat to the axis countries.
-However post-war, despite his advancing years, Gigli still carried out a reasonably full schedule of operatic performances as well as concerts, many of which were broadcast.
-In 1948, Gigli made a very successful commercial recording of “Ed anche Beppe amo” from L’amico Fritz.
+Post-war, however, despite his advancing years, Gigli still carried out a reasonably full schedule of operatic performances as well as concerts, many of which were broadcast.
+In 1948, Gigli made a highly successful commercial recording of “Ed anche Beppe amo” from L’amico Fritz.
 Just three years later, a performance was caught from the San Carlo opera house, Naples.
 Another opera never recorded commercially by Gigli was L’elisir d’amore from early 1953.
 This was the last complete live opera broadcast Gigli took part in.
 During the last three years of his career, complete opera performances became rare and he sang mostly in concert, including a long round of farewell concerts.
 Finally, two songs were recorded for the BBC for broadcast over Christmas 1955 after he officially retired.
 Some or all of these later concerts were recorded and have been issued on disc.

 My huge thanks to Mark Ricaldone, without whose tireless efforts much of the information presented here would not be accessible.
 I would also like to thank William Collins, who compiled a first version of Gigli’s non-commercial output in 1990 for the Record Collector journal.
 Finally, I would also like to thank William Shaman, William Collins, and Calvin M. Goodwin for the huge amount of work that went into their two invaluable volumes of ‘EJS: Discography of the Edward J. Smith Recordings.’